aspirepress/documentation/docs/aspireupdate/index.md

 ## Design of Phase 1 of AspirePress

-You can read this specification very much like Domain Name Service works (DNS).
-It has architecturally a very similar approach, except the architecture serves WordPress assets rather than domain lookups.
+AspirePress inspiration is the Domain Name System (DNS).
+AspirePress has architecturally a very similar approach, except instead of domain records and zones, AspirePress serves WordPress assets.

-Overall Status: v0.1 doesn’t implement all of this design yet.
+Overall Status: Phase 1 doesn’t implement all of this design yet.

 State Diagram: